vgisclabs/deltachat-touch/README.md

 ## Infos regarding the Nix package

 Originally targeted for Ubuntu Touch, work is in progress for a Nix package.
-Differences to the Ubuntu Touch version are:
+Difference(s) to the Ubuntu Touch version:

 * File im- and export is managed via QML FileDialog instead of the Ubuntu Touch specific ContentHub.
-* ~~The Lomiri Connectivity module is not used~~ (after merging into main, the module is needed again)

 Currently, some things are broken in the Nix package: